 I live in Arlington, but my studio is elsewhere.
 Can I participate?

-No, studios outside Arlington cannot be included, but you may open a work and display space in your Arlington home or partner with another Arlington artist.
+No, studios outside Arlington cannot be included, but you may present from your Arlington home if it contains a space where you typically make art.

 I live elsewhere but my studio is in Arlington.
 Can I participate?